TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

-- Click on the files you want to delete.
-To delete all downloads, hold the Command Key + A or press shift on your keyboard and at the same time click the first and last download on the list.
+3. Click on the files you want to delete.
+To delete all downloads, hold the Command Key + A or press shift on your keyboard and simultaneously click the first and last download on the list.

-- Once the files are highlighted, right-click on them, and click Move to trash.
+4. The files will be highlighted, right-click on them, and click Move to trash.
 You can also go to File at the top of the screen, and click Move to Trash.
-The downloads will be moved to your trash.

-Warning: Once you delete your files permanently, it’s gone forever, so make sure this is what you want to do.
+Warning: Once you delete your files permanently, it’s gone forever, so be sure this is what you want to do.

 The previous step deleted the actual files on your Mac, but there could still be traces of these files.

-Web browsers like Google Chrome and Apple’s very own Safari normally keep a record of all your downloads. if you use any of the web browsers to download these files, there’ll be some track of them stored in the browser.
+Web browsers like Google Chrome and Apple’s very own Safari usually keep records of all your downloads.
+If you use any of the web browsers to download files, there’ll be some track of them stored in the browser.
 The steps to clear downloads from each browser is different.
 Read on for more details below.

 To wipe out download history in Safari, follow these steps:

-- Launch Safari browser on your Mac by clicking the Safari icon in your dock.
+1. Launch the Safari browser on your Mac by clicking the Safari icon in your dock.

 To remove download history in Chrome, follow these steps:

-- Click the Advanced tab of the box.
-There’s a little box next to each item you’d like to delete, clicking on each box will “blue-check-mark” them for deletion.
-This allows you to decide what data stays on your computer, such as cookies and other site data, and whats gets deleted.
+4. Click the Advanced tab of the box.
+Next to each item you’d like to delete, there’s a little box; clicking on each box will “blue-check-mark” them for deletion.
+This allows you to decide what data stays on your computer, such as cookies and other site data, and what gets deleted.